Policies & Procedures

 Unexcused Absences

-Students who accrue 3 unexcused absences at any time during the school year will generate a warning letter which will be mailed home to the address on file.
+Students who accrue 3 unexcused absences at any time during the school year will generate a warning letter which will be emailed home to the email address on file.
 A phone call will be made the evening of which the warning letter was generated.

 Students who accrue 10 or more unexcused absences will be subject to truancy court.